-Chromium Gel Bead-in-Emulsion (GEM) Formation: The isolated nuclei are encapsulated into Gel Bead-in-Emulsion (GEM) droplets using the 10X Genomics Chromium platforms.
-Each GEM contains a unique barcode that will be associated with both the chromatin accessibility and gene expression data from a specific nucleus.
+Nuclei compartmentalization: The isolated nuclei are compartmentalized into Gel Bead-in-Emulsion (GEM) droplets using the 10X Genomics Chromium platforms or in microwells using BD Rhapsody.
+In each compartment beads contain a unique barcode will be associated with both the chromatin accessibility and gene expression data from a specific nucleus.

-Reverse Transcription: In the same GEMs, reverse transcription is performed to convert nuclear RNA into complementary DNA (cDNA).
+Reverse Transcription: In the same compartment, reverse transcription is performed to convert nuclear RNA into complementary DNA (cDNA).

 Library Preparation: Following the transposase reaction and reverse transcription, PCR amplification is performed to create the final sequencing libraries (ATAC and GEX libraries).

 Sequencing adapters are added during this step to allow sequencing on NGS platforms.